 This important decision for high school juniors requires accounting for several factors.

 The SAT and ACT are college entrance exams that measure a student’s expected level of academic success in college.
-Whether you agree with that theory doesn’t really matter, the fact is that most colleges require students to take one of these tests to qualify for admission.
+Whether you agree with that theory doesn’t really matter, the fact is that most colleges still require students to take one of these tests to qualify for admission.
 (The number of test-optional colleges continues to grow, but read my post on this new policy to understand what it means for your teen.)

 Junior year is jam-packed and probably the most demanding of the four years of high school.
-With that in mind, you want to help your son or daughter prepare for next fall’s college application season by taking some stress out of the process now.
+With that in mind, you want to help your teen prepare for next fall’s college application season by taking some stress out of the process now.

 You’ll receive lots of advice on when to take these tests from the high school guidance counselor, parents of college students, relatives and friends.
 I have yet to see any evidence that supports a student taking either exam before the spring of junior year.